-FBG Duck has reportedly been shot and killed in a drive-by shooting in his hometown of Chicago.
+FBG Duck has reportedly been shot and killed in his hometown of Chicago.

 Daniel O'Shea, Deputy Chief for the Chicago Police Department, announced in a press conference Tuesday evening (Aug.
 4) that three people were shot and one killed in the city's Gold Coast neighborhood this afternoon.

 "At approximately 16:37 hours today, right here in the 100 block of East Oak Street, we had three individuals shopping," O'Shea began as he explained the details of the shooting.
 "Two vehicles pulled up.
 Four individuals exited those vehicles, two from each vehicle, and began firing at the individuals that were on the sidewalk outside of one of the stores here.
 They also struck a female that was in one of the vehicles, which was also parked outside one of the stores here."